Home About Songs Communicate Links

 Songs

-Here are our current demo songs.
+Here are our songs.
 Click on the song in the Flash player that you wish to listen to, and you can also read a little bit about the songs below.
+"Torn" and "Remember" are available for free download.
+You can purchase the other songs (including higher quality MP3 versions of "Torn" and "Remember") in our Store.

 Based on the demo songs we've done to date, people might be getting the idea that we love light and shade in music, sometimes within songs, sometimes across songs.
 Ffynone, for example, is a bright relaxing song and, in complete contrast, our new song is a little dark in its subject matter, but it's based on a novel that I first read in 1989 and which has always fascinated me!